-More than $1 million is being invested by Ohio’s agricultural organizations to conduct on-farm, edge-of-field testing in order to determine exactly how nutrients are making it into Ohio’s waterways.
+More than $1 million is being invested by Ohio’s agricultural organizations to conduct on-farm, edge-of-field testing to determine exactly how nutrients are getting into Ohio’s waterways.

-Ethanol produces three times more energy than it takes to produce it while consuming less water than other fuels.
+Ethanol provides three times more energy than required to produce it, while consuming less water than other fuels.

 Ohio corn is used for feed, fuel, and other renewable products.

 33% of Ohio’s corn crop is used to make ethanol.
 Over 95% of all U.S. fuel contains 10% ethanol.

 In 2021, Ohio’s farmers harvested over 1,437 hectares of corn.
 That’s about 154,677,393 square feet of corn!

 The use of fuels containing ethanol blends reduce toxic tailpipe emissions by up to 50%.

 Bt corn, used to control insects that damage corn, reduced the need for herbicides.
 Herbicide-tolerant corn allows less tilling of the soil, resulting in a 58% reduction in soil loss from 1980–2015.